Durgasravanipenumaka/CPP/Notes.md

 - Use override (optional, but recommended) in the derived class for clarity

-pure virtual funciton is a member function of a parent class whose definition is assigned with zero and this function must be redefined by the child class.
+Pure virtual functions is a member function of a parent class whose definition is assigned with zero.

+- Syntax : virtual returntype datatype funname()=0;

-Syntax of pure virtual function : virtual void foo()=0;
+Eg : virtual void foo()=0;

-If a class contains atleast one pure virtual function class becomes abstract class.

 For an abstract class we cannot create objects, but we can create pointers and references to it.

 Note : If child class is not redefining the pure virtual functions then child class also becomes abstract class.

+When a class contains virtual functions, compiler creates a virtual table.

+### What is virtual table?
+A virtual table is a static array of function pointers, which stores virtual functions address.

+To create the connectivity between the class and virtual table compiler adds a hidden pointer called virtual pointer or vptr as a data member to the class.

+Virtual table cannot be inherited.

+vptr will be inherited to child class.

+### Is virtual functions are faster or normal functions?
+Normal functions are faster.